MrAllatta/teaching-portfolio/cv.md

 📍 Relocating to NYC by July 2025

 ## **Summary**
 Experienced computer science and mathematics educator with over a decade of success in New York City public schools.
 Specializes in computational modeling, functional programming, and high-rigor curriculum design.
 Founding teacher at the Academy for Software Engineering (AFSE), and proven leader in scaling CS and data science instruction for diverse learners.
+Longtime curriculum collaborator with Bootstrap, the national leader in integrating computing and mathematics.
 Nationally recognized trainer and presenter with a deep commitment to equitable computing access, even in under-resourced classrooms.
 Known for building instructional systems that foster reflection, coherence, and measurable student growth.

 ## **Certification & Licensure**
 - **New York State Professional Certificate** --- 7-12 Mathematics